Environment

 Risk assessment

 We assessed water dependencies and impacts of our business partners in line with TNFD recommendations.
-For all suppliers related to our manufacture of pharmaceuticals, we assessed the water stress and flood risk using Aqueduct.
+For all suppliers related to our manufacture of pharmaceuticals, we assessed the water stress and flood risk using Aqueduct and WWF Water Risk Filter.
 For the suppliers that are critical to our business continuity, we also assessed pollution risks derived from discharged water, etc. by searching the status of their environmental management system certification and the presence or absence of past serious environmental accidents or violations.

 Measures